 So, they start wasting their time & money giving lessons to other startups, how they can get funded.
 Instead of spending the fund on product and marketing, they spend the investors’ money on:

 - Hiking their salaries

-- MacBooks for everyone (That their parent couldn’t buy for them)
+- MacBooks for everyone (That their parents couldn’t buy for them)